Updated: Oct 12, 2022

 I wonder if that leads us into our next question about new teachers connect.
 Can you share about what it is?
 How do we join?
 Why should we join?

 It does coincide very well.
 So New Teachers Connect is a support group for new teachers, tenure teachers, and anyone who is passionate about education.
 But we do concentrate on new teachers.
-The reason being is because it started when I was a new teacher.
+The reason being is that it started when I was a new teacher.
 Yes, in my first year of teaching, I had a lot of anxiety, and the anxiety came from starting a new profession, this being my first career, being out of college, and everything like that.

 And so I thought to myself, if I'm having all these feelings of anxiety, just, you know, I want to say being afraid, I must not be the only one who feels this way.
 So that's how new teachers connect started because I saw it as an opportunity for me to connect with other teachers who could say, hey, I'm scared too, but we can get through this together.